CAMeL-Lab/camel_morph/README.md

 For instructions related to inspecting, making use of, replicating the results obtained for the SIGMORPHON 2022 Camel Morph paper[^1], and the data, see the [official_releases/sigmorphon2022_release/](./official_releases/sigmorphon2022_release/) folder.

+## Camel Morph Nominals EACL 2024

+For instructions related to inspecting, making use of, replicating the results obtained for the EACL 2024 Camel Morph Nominals paper, and the data, see the [official_releases/eacl2024_release/](./official_releases/eacl2024_release/) folder.

 ## Data

 [![License](https://mirrors.creativecommons.org/presskit/buttons/80x15/svg/by.svg)](https://creativecommons.org/licenses/by/4.0/)